Shengboj0324/Discrete-Fourier-Transform/README.md

 - **Windowing Functions**: Could add support for different window functions
 - **Visualization**: Could integrate plotting capabilities for frequency spectrum display

-## Conclusion

-This project successfully demonstrates a complete understanding of the Discrete Fourier Transform through both theoretical analysis and practical implementation.
-The code accurately implements the mathematical definition while maintaining educational clarity and engineering robustness.

-The comprehensive testing validates not only correctness but also deep understanding of the mathematical properties that make the DFT such a powerful tool.
-The implementation serves as both a working algorithm and an educational resource that illuminates the mathematical beauty underlying frequency domain analysis.

-Through this project, we have created more than just working code—we have built a bridge between mathematical theory and computational practice, demonstrating how fundamental algorithms can be implemented with clarity, accuracy, and educational value.

 ---

 **Project Files:**